hope-aitchison/redhat-sysadmin/RHCSA-exam-labs/supporting info.md

 filesystem and permissions as they appear inside the container (may differ to those on the host).
 User - allows uses to run containers without root privileges by mapping container UIDs to host unprivileged UIDs.

+## podman systemd integration
+podman generate command is used to generate systemd unit files from running containers.
+Use man podman-generate-systemd for usage information.
+When running podman generate make sure you are in the directory ~/.config/systemd/user To start the container at system boot, without having the user logging in, the linger feature needs to be
+enabled for this user, using loginctl enable-linger user.